 History

 History clearly plays a part in the reputation of a club.
-Past success elevates a club’s standing, but that doesn’t exist indefinitely.
+Past success elevates a club’s standing, but there is a half-life.

 Historical success, like everything in sport, needs context.
 A league title in the 1890s means less than a European Cup or two in the 1970s.